Jesus makes a Roman officer's servant well

 6 So Jesus went with them.
 When he was not very far away from the house, the officer sent some friends to talk to him.
-He told them to say to Jesus, ‘Sir, I do not want to be a trouble to you.
+He told them to say to Jesus, ‘Sir, I do not want to cause any trouble to you.
 I am not good enough for you to come into my house.
 7 That is why I did not come to talk to you myself.
-Instead, just say that my servant will get better.
-I know that he will then be well again.
+Instead, speak your command.
+I know that my servant will then be well again.
 8 In my work, someone has authority over me.
 I also have authority over other soldiers.
 I say to one soldier, “Go!” and he goes.
 I say to another one, “Come!” and he comes.
 I say to my servant, “Do this!” and he does it.’

-9 When Jesus heard this message from the officer, he was very surprised.
+9 Jesus was very surprised when he heard this message from the officer.
 He turned towards the crowd that was following him.
 He said to them, ‘I tell you, I have not found anyone like this man in all of Israel.
-Nobody else believes in me as well as he does.’
+Nobody else believes in me as much as he does.’

 10 The friends of the officer then returned to his house.
 When they arrived there, they saw that the servant was well again.